ahdinosaur/bitcoin101/src/documents/slides/bitcoin-infrastructure/banking.html.md

 order: 1
 ---

-# anyone can be their own bank
+# Be Your Own Bank

-storing bitcoins is easy
+Storing bitcoins is easy:

 - on a cloud server
 - on a desk/laptop